Designing Your Own Website

 Also make sure you’ve chosen the option to save HTML and Images.
 This option creates an html document that will open in a browser and creates a folder with all of your slices inside of it.

-Open your beautiful first web page and ogle it for awhile.
+STEP 17: Open your beautiful first web page and ogle it for awhile.
 In this tutorial you’ve learned how Photoshop can be used to create a web site.
 If you followed along you just built your very first html page.
 Good job.

 Next month I am going to show you how to create additional pages and create hyper links to connect your pages.

 Victoria Rose Martin is an artist and designer currently living in South Florida.
 She is the Department Chair for Fine Art and Graphic Design at Palm Beach State College in Lake Worth, Florida.
 You can visit her website at: VictoriaRoseMartin.com.